-In honor of the city of Tallahassee's bicentennial this year, the community is coming together to build a replica of Florida’s first capitol—a log cabin that served as Florida's first legislative home.
+In honor of the city of Tallahassee's bicentennial this year, the community united to build a replica of Florida’s first capitol—a log cabin that served as Florida's first legislative home.

-Spearheaded by Tallahassee Mayor John Dailey, the First Florida Capitol log cabin will debut in the fall of 2024 and be open to the public through the spring of 2025.
+Spearheaded by Tallahassee Mayor John Dailey, the First Florida Capitol log cabin is now open to the public and available for special tours, as requested.

 Dr. William Simmons of St. Augustine and John Lee Williams of Pensacola recommended Tallahassee as the site for Florida’s territorial capital in 1823.
 On March 4, 1824, Territorial Governor William Duval signed a proclamation designating Tallahassee as the new capital.